Benetton Group

 Benetton Group S.r.l. ([benetˈton]) is a global fashion brand based in Ponzano Veneto, Italy, founded in 1965.
 Benetton Group has a network of about 5,000 stores worldwide.
 It is a wholly owned subsidiary of the Benetton family's holding company Edizione.

 History

-In 1965, the Benettons opened their first store in Belluno and three years after in Paris.
+In 1965, the Benettons opened their first store in Belluno, in the Veneto region of northern Italy, and three years later, in Paris.
 The company's core business consists of clothing brands United Colors of Benetton and Sisley.

 Benetton was an iconic brand in the 1980s and 1990s, but has since struggled to regain this position.
 In 2000, it ranked 75th in Interbrand's ranking of the best global brands; however, by 2002, it had dropped out of the list.

 In 2012, Benetton Group was delisted from the stock exchange and is now a fully owned subsidiary of the Benetton family company Edizione holding.

 In 2017, the group posted a loss of €180 million.
-Prompted by the heavy losses, Luciano Benetton, who was then 83 years old, returned from retirement as Executive Chairman for the brand.
+Prompted by the heavy losses, Luciano Benetton, who was then 83 years old, returned from retirement as executive chairman for the brand.